 - Reduction of modifiable risk factors (e.g., avoid smoking to prevent a chronic cough, weight loss, prevent )

 - Kegel exercises: pelvic floor muscle training (also as a preventive measure)

 Indicated for symptomatic prolapse if conservative treatment fails or the patient declines it.

-- Obliterative surgery: The vagina is closed off or narrowed to provide more support for pelvic organs.
+- Obliterative surgery: colpocleisis in which the vagina is closed off or narrowed to provide more support for pelvic organs.